grand-stack/grandstack.io/docs/guide-schema.md

 }
 ```

-> `this` is bound to the currently resolved object, similar to the `object` parameter passed to the GraphQL resolver
+> In the context of the Cypher query used in a `@cypher` directive field, `this` is bound to the currently resolved object, similar to the `object` parameter passed to the GraphQL resolver, in this example `this` becomes the currently resolved movie.

-GraphQL field arguments are included passed to the Cypher query as Cypher parameters (See `$limit`)
+GraphQL field arguments for the `@cypher` directive field are passed to the Cypher query as Cypher parameters (In this case `$limit`)

 > `@cypher` directives can be used to implement authorization logic as well.
-The request context can specify values to be included in the query.
+We can include values from the request context, such as those added by authorization middleware as Cypher parameters.
+See the [authorization guide](guide-middleware.md) for more information.

 ### Relationship types

 In the case above we model properties on nodes, but not on relationships.
-To handle the case where we want to model properties on relationships we promote the reference field to a proper object type and annotate it with the directive `@relation`.
+To handle the case where we want to model properties on relationships we promote the reference field to an object type and annotate it with the directive `@relation`.
 For example, let's introduce users and ratings:

 ```GraphQL
 type Actor {